topersist/crop-diversity/README.md

 Used MATLAB version: 9.14.0.2239454 (R2023a)

+Used external MATLAB packages and their versions: cbarrow 1.1.0.0, crameri 1.08, export_fig 3.27, wprctile 1.0.0.0

 Used R version: 4.3.1

 Used R base packages: stats, graphics, grDevices, utils, datasets, methods, base